 The first mosaic is known as The Triumph Bacchus.
-In the lower scene, Bacchus, bearing a crown of vine leafs and grapes, attacks the Indians.
+In the lower scene, Bacchus, bearing a crown of vine leaves and grapes, attacks the Indians.
 Satyrs and nymphs, loyal followers of Bacchus, come to the attack while the Indians try to defend themselves.
 One of them, standing on his feet, brandishes his sword and shield in a vain attempt to survive.
-Rejoicing for his victory, Bacchus marches triumphally in the upper scene in a chariot pulled by tigresses.
-Carried by a small donkey is Silenus, Bacchus’ former tutor and man of great wisdom.
-At the center of the composition lays the god Pan, protector of shepherds and flocks as well as Bacchus and Ariadne, his loyal lover, on the left.
-The apse is paved with a mosaic depicting a shell divided into 28 segments as a central theme.
+Rejoicing his victory, Bacchus marches triumphally in the upper scene in a chariot pulled by tigresses.
+Carried by a small donkey are Silenus, Bacchus’ former tutor and man of great wisdom.
+At the centre of the composition lays the god Pan, protector of shepherds and flocks, as well as Bacchus and Ariadne.
+The apse is paved with a mosaic depicting a shell divided into 28 segments.
 It is highly possible that it once held a representation of the Goddess of love, Venus, emerging from the sea in a shell.
 With this design, the owner of the house wanted to symbolize the spirit of fertility, regeneration and vitality.

-The second mosaic represents the Three Graces, the goddesses of grace, beauty, adornment, mirth, festivity, dance and song.
-Their names are Aglaea (“Splendor”), Euphrosyne (“Mirth”) and Thalia (“Good Cheer”).
+The second mosaic represents the Three Graces, the goddesses of grace, beauty, adornment, joy, festivity, dance and song.
+Their names are Aglaea (“Splendour”), Euphrosyne (“Mirth”) and Thalia (“Good Cheer”).
 They preside over the ceremonies, dances and all pleasant social events.
-Together with the Muses, their companions, they sang to the gods in Mount Olympus and danced to the rhythm of the beautiful music that Apollo played with his lyre.
-In Classical art, the Tree Graces were usually depicted as naked women, holding hands and dancing in a circle, like in this mosaic from Fuente Alamo.
-To their left Pegasus, the god’s winged horse, is fed by a nymph; to the right a satyr is engaged in his favorite activity, pursuing the nymphs, as they were never sexually satisfied.
+In Classical art, the Three Graces were usually depicted as naked women holding hands and dancing in a circle, like in this mosaic from Fuente Alamo.
+To their left, Pegasus, the god’s winged horse, is fed by a nymph; to the right, a satyr is engaged in his favourite activity, pursuing the nymphs.

 MUSEO DEL MOSAICO DE CASARICHE

 The town of Casariche is located 122 km east of Seville.
 In the new Roman Mosaic Museum (inaugurated in 2014), you can see the collection of mosaics extracted from the nearby Villa del Alcaparral.
 Among the mosaics discovered is the mosaic of Judgement of Paris exhibited in the Archaeological Museum in Seville and presented earlier.
-The desire of the museum is to have the mosaic returned from Seville.
-The image digital reconstruction below shows how the mosaic would be exhibited in the villa.
+The museum desires to have the mosaic returned from Seville.
+The digital image reconstruction below shows how the mosaic would be exhibited in the villa.

 The Roman villa of El Alcaparral was discovered in 1985.
-It is a late Roman villa rustica whose existence extended from the mid-3rd century AD to the early 5th century AD.
-It is likely that its destruction was linked to the invasion of the Vandals in 411 AD, given the remains of ash found in a stratum of the site.
-The villa belonged to a rich aristocratic landowner who traded with Byzantium during the crisis of the Western Roman Empire.
-At the crossroads of the trade route, the villa controlled a vast territory dedicated to olive oil exportation.
+It is a late Roman villa Rustica whose existence extended from the mid-3rd century AD to the early 5th century AD.
+The villa belonged to a wealthy aristocratic landowner who traded with Byzantium during the crisis of the Western Roman Empire.
+At the crossroads of the trade route, the estate controlled a vast territory dedicated to olive oil exportation.

-A mosaic floor with a central octagonal medallion portrait, probably an allegory of Spring, paved the oecus, the principal hall or salon in a Roman house.
-The portrait is surrounded by geometric motifs.
+A mosaic floor with a central octagonal medallion portrait, probably an allegory of Spring, paved the oecus, the main hall or salon in a Roman house.

 For more information: